bring/developer-site/README.md

 ## Adding subpages to an API

 If the API documentation has many special topics and much text content before the endpoint listing, it can be a good idea to split the topics into subpages.
-This can be enabled by renaming the index file to _index and making a folder for the subpages.
-Navigation and listing on the main page is solved automatially by adding the following to the frontmatter of the index page:
+This can be enabled by renaming the `index` file to `_index`.
+Listing on the main page and navigation is solved automatially by adding the following to the frontmatter of the index page:

 ```
 subpages: